CODE GUARD

 What it catches

 Command, code, and SQL injection · SSRF · hardcoded secrets and API keys · weak crypto (MD5/SHA1, ECB, insecure RNG) · unsafe deserialization (pickle, yaml, marshal) · disabled TLS verification · XSS and template injection · common misconfigurations.
-It's a fast first pass built for the agent's inner loop, not a replacement for a full security review — and it tells you so in the response.
+Also personal data left in source: email addresses, US SSNs, card numbers.